hannotify/hanno.codes/_posts/2021-11-17-explaining-software-development-to-a-class-of-6-year-olds.md

 - software-development
 ---

 My daughter is 6 years old, and she and her classmates are currently learning about various professions.
-Her teacher asked the kids' parents whether they would want come into the classroom and explain their profession in 15 minutes or so.
+Her teacher asked the kids' parents whether they would want to come into the classroom and explain their profession in 15 minutes or so.
 I really liked the idea of inspiring these bright young minds with some fun stories about software development, so I applied and prepared a lesson.
 Which turned out to be a lot harder than I thought it would be.

 ## Keep a primary school teacher around